open-education-hub/operating-systems/content/chapters/data/lab/content/working-memory.md

 Using the above information, the compiler and the operating system co-work to allocate memory that can represent the contents of the variable.

 No matter what sort of language you are using, statically or dynamically typed, a variable is always described by the **(address, size, access rights)** triplet.
-By using this triplet the content of a variable is stored, retrieved or rewritten.
+By using this triplet, the content of a variable is stored, retrieved or rewritten.

 ### Practice